 From an early age, children are indoctrinated in government-run schools with the basic tenets of communism.
 Parents who attempt to teach their children contrary economic or political systems face the threat of prison.

 To dream of greater things for oneself, for loved ones, for a community, and for a country is inherent in all of us.
 Cubans just need the chance to identify and engage with creating a better tomorrow!

-In order to engage Cubans in freely thinking about how to improve their current situation, the Contest program presents opportunities for analyzing and provide feedback to FHRC on their perspectives regarding critical societal and political issues.
+In order to engage Cubans in freely thinking about how to improve their current situation, the Contests program presents opportunities for Cubans to consider and provide feedback to FHRC on their perspectives regarding critical societal and political issues.

 At least four times a year, polling questionnaires–embedded as literary contests–are made available for any citizen to respond to.
 Winners receive a first prize of $300, almost a year’s salary for the average Cuban!

-These questionnaires are designed to encourage the population to engage in a self-reflection exercise on their current living conditions and the potential future prospects as a country.
+Questions are designed to encourage the Cuban population to engage in self-reflection exercises on their current living conditions and the potential future prospects of their country.

 What are some of the main problems in your neighborhood, and how would you solve them?

 How would Jose Marti feel about the current state of Cuba?